What Is a No-Closing-Cost Refinance?

 Closing Costs?
 What Closing Costs?

-When a borrower signs mortgage documents, a variety of fees and expenses come along for the ride, which you probably remember from signing your mortgage the first time.
+When a borrower signs mortgage documents, a variety of fees and expenses come along for the ride, which you probably recall from signing your mortgage the first time.

-Right away or after a set number of months, depending on the kind of mortgage they have, homeowners can attempt to lower their mortgage rate and shorten their loan term or, if they’re sitting on enough home equity, apply for cash-out refinancing.
+Right away or after a set number of months, depending on the kind of mortgage they have, homeowners can attempt to lower their mortgage rate and shorten their loan term with a refinance or, if they’re sitting on enough home equity, apply for cash-out refinancing.

-They may want to transition from an adjustable-rate mortgage to a fixed-rate mortgage — or a fixed-rate mortgage to an ARM.
+They may want to transition from an adjustable-rate mortgage (ARM) to a fixed-rate mortgage — or from a fixed-rate mortgage to an ARM.

 Some may want to refinance their FHA or USDA loan into a conventional loan to get rid of mortgage insurance; others may be looking to refinance their jumbo loan.

-If rates have fallen or if your creditworthiness has significantly improved since you took out your mortgage, those are among the signs it might be time for a mortgage refinance.
+If rates have fallen or if your creditworthiness has significantly improved since you took out your mortgage, those are signs it might be time for a mortgage refinance.

-Here are expenses that might be rolled into the refinanced loan:
+Here are costs that might be rolled into the refinanced loan:

-Lender fees.
-Borrowing money costs money!
-Your lender might assess an application fee, processing fee, credit report fee, and underwriting fee.
-Most but not all lenders charge an origination fee.
+Lender fees: Borrowing money costs money.
+Your lender might assess an application fee, a processing fee, a credit report fee, and an underwriting fee.
+Most lenders charge an origination fee.
 Any points on the mortgage, aka discount points, may be rolled in.

 Other closing costs can’t always be rolled into the new loan.
-They include:
+These include:

 • Prepaid property taxes